subliminl/subliminl.github.io/docs/_posts/2022-12-31-deploying-create-react-app-to-azure.md

 The script that Microsoft provides deploys the development build, not the production build.

 Not only are we uploading everything including `node_modules`, we're doing it one file at a time.
-This takes quite some time, and uses up precious Github storage.
+This takes quite some time, and uses up unnecessary storage on both Github and Azure.

 What we really want to do is upload the contents of the `build` directory.
 So, I will configure Github actions to deploy just the production build using a zip file.